STS-CCL: Spatial-Temporal Synchronous Contextual Contrastive Learning for Urban Traffic Forecasting: Implementation Details

 \section{Implementation Details}

 We split all the datasets into 60\%, 20\%, 20\% for training, validation and testing.
 All of our experiments are repeated for five times with different seeds, the mean and standard deviation values are also reported.
 For modeling training, the batch-size is set as 64, epoch is set as 100.
 Adam optimizer is adopted, with a learning rate of $1e^{-4}$ and weight decay of $1e^{-4}$.
 For data augmentation techniques, we evaluate the best ratio of Edge/Attribute masking in Fig.~\ref{fig4} and use the optimal settings for STS-CCL.
 In experiments, Attribute masking is directly implemented by masking the input traffic data, as suggested by~\cite{STGCL}.
 The proposed temporal scale fusion augmentation is input specific, where the hyper-params $\alpha,\beta$ are generated in every training epoch.
 In the overall objective function $L_{STS-CCL}$, the parameter $\epsilon$ is tuned within range $[0.1,1.0]$ with an increasing step of 0.1.
 We find the best $\epsilon$ is 0.70 for Hangzhou-Metro and 0.40 for Seattle-speed.
 In Transformer, the Encoder and Decoder layers are set as $N=4, N'=4$.
 For semantic contextual contrastive learning, the temperature parameter $\Delta$ is set as 0.1.
-The proposed STS-CCL and all other baseline methods are implemented with PyTorch 1.9 framework on one NVDIA RTX 3090 GPU with Intel Xeon(R) Platinum 8255C 12-Core CPU for neural computing acceleration.
+The proposed STS-CCL and all other baseline methods are implemented with PyTorch 1.10 framework on two NVIDIA RTX-4090 GPU for neural computing acceleration.